Introduction of Derivatives and Integrals of Fractional Order and Its Applications

 Definition 5.
 Definition of Grunwald [25]

-Grunwald defined fractional integral of the function at the point
+Grunwald defined fractional integral of the function

 as follows: